mendix/docs/content/releasenotes/web-modeler/index.md

 {{% alert type="info" %}}

-These release notes are for the [beta](../beta-features/index) version of the Web Modeler, our web-based development environment for business developers.
+These release notes are for the [beta](../beta-features/index) version of the Web Modeler, Mendix's web-based development environment for business developers.
 We welcome users to provide feedback on issues or share suggestions for improvements.

 {{% /alert %}}